Ophiase/Board-Game-CPP/README.md

 ### BullTrickers

-- Choose if you want to play against bot or a player
+- Choose if you want to play against bots or players
 - On each turn, the pieces that you can use are marked in (yellow)
     - <img height=200 src="resources/demo/bulltricker_game.png">